 At the conclusion of his prep career, he was named the Washington Post All-Met Basketball Player of the Year and earned an invite to the 2006 McDonald’s All-American Game, where he won MVP.
 The phenom was heralded as the second-best recruit in the United States behind Greg Oden.

 The Durantula is an all-time great player.
-He shined in Austin as the best player in college basketball and was selected No. 2 overall by the Seattle SuperSonics in the 2007 NBA Draft.
+He shined in Austin as the best player in college basketball and was the second overall pick by the Seattle SuperSonics in the 2007 NBA Draft.

 — Consensus National College Player of the Year (2007)